 A deposit notification will not move your capital.
 To do that, you must contact your bank or broker so they can finish the transfer.

-IB accept wire and SEPA (Single Euro Payments Area) as withdrawal methods.
+IB accepts wire and SEPA (Single Euro Payments Area) as withdrawal methods.
 A wire transfer fee may be applied by your bank.
 Wire instructions will be emailed when you open an account.

 With a secure login system, there are withdrawal limits to be aware of.
 For example, you are limited to a maximum withdrawal of $50,000 per day, plus a maximum total withdrawal of $100,000 within five business days.